 MAT 102 Trigonometry (3) A detailed study of trigonometry.
 Spring semester.
 Prerequisite: MAT 101 or Math SAT 470 or Math ACT 19.
+Students may take only one course for credit from MAT 102 and 120.

 MAT 105 Elementary Statistical Methods (3) Introduction to data collection, descriptive statistics, basic concepts of probability, inferential methods, hypothesis testing, correlation, and regression.
 Every semester.
 Prerequisite: Math SAT score at least 470, Math ACT score at least 19, or MAT 095.